 \section{Adjusted Expectations}

 A common response to the information-theoretic paradigm is that modelers select MSE as the objective to ensure that the model prediction yields the expectation (mean) of the predicted distribution, as opposed to some other properties like the median.
-While true, any objective function can yield the expectation by applying the correct adjustment factor.
-Under the information-theoretic paradigm, we instead select the objective (likelihood) yielding the best estimate of a particular system (at least for its parameterized representation), use that estimated model to make predictions, and adjust those predictions to expectations or any other quantity using an adjustment factor for that likelihood.
+However, any objective function can yield the expectation by applying the correct adjustment factor.
+Under the information-theoretic paradigm, we instead select the objective (likelihood) to reduce information loss and then adjust the model's predictions to expectations or any other quantity using an adjustment factor for that likelihood.
 This approach will yield a more accurate estimate of the mean (or any other quantity), because of the invariance property of Maximum Likelihood Estimators: If $\hat \theta$ is the maximum likelihood estimate (MLE) of $\theta$, then $f(\hat \theta)$ is the MLE $f(\theta)$.
 In other words, by reducing a model's uncertainty, we reduce the uncertainty of any estimate derived from that model.